scotws/tinkasm/syntax/README.txt

 https://docs.google.com/document/d/16Sv3Y-3rHPXyxT1J3zLBVq4reSPYtY2G6OSojNTm4SQ

 for details.
-This is a copy of the file at
+There should be a copy of this file at

 https://github.com/scotws/Typist-VIM-Syntax